Suresh Chavhanke

-Suresh Chavhanke is an Indian journalist who is the current chairman, managing director (CMD) and the editor-in-chief of Sudarshan News (Sudarshan TV Channel Limited).
-He is the anchor of TV show bindas Bol.
+Suresh Chavhanke is an Indian journalist who is the current chairman, managing director and the editor-in-chief of Sudarshan News (Sudarshan TV Channel Limited), a Hindutva-aligned television channel.
+He is the anchor of its TV show Bindas Bol.

 Early life and career

-Suresh Chavhanke claims to be a member of Rashtriya Swayamsevak Sangh since the age of 3 years when he started attending its ceremonies.
+Suresh Chavhanke is a member of Rashtriya Swayamsevak Sangh since the age of 3 years when he started attending its ceremonies.
 As a member of RSS, he had worked as a reporter of pro-RSS newspaper Tarun Bharat.
 He held several posts in RSS before becoming a full-time reporter.
-He launched Sudarshan News channel in 2005 in Pune and later shifted it to Noida.
-He is currently the chairman, managing director and editor-in-chief of Sudarshan news.
+He launched Sudarshan News channel in 2005 in Pune, Maharashtra and later shifted it to Noida, Uttar Pradesh.
+He is currently the chairman, managing director and editor-in-chief of Sudarshan News.
 He hosts the show Bindas Bol.